Ukraine seek Hampden postponement

 Last updated on .From the section Scotland

-Ukraine have requested a postponement of their World Cup play-off semi-final against Scotland, BBC Sport Scotland has learned.
+Ukraine have requested a postponement of their World Cup play-off semi-final against Scotland.

 The nations were due to meet at Hampden on 24 March but football in Ukraine has been suspended following Russia's invasion of the country.